-Located on the border between Kreuzberg and Mitte, Checkpoint Charlie (“Checkpoint C”) was the best-known crossing point of the Berlin Wall between East Berlin and West Berlin during the Cold War.
-It was the site of small conflicts and many escape attempts and became a symbol of Cold War separation for both sides.
+Located on the border between Kreuzberg and Mitte, Checkpoint Charlie is one of Berlin’s most well-known sites.
+One of many crossing points between East Berlin and West Berlin during the Cold War, it was the site of small conflicts, prisoner swaps, and many escape attempts, branding it as a symbol of Cold War separation for both sides.
 Today, it stands as an important reminder of the divide of the times.
-Though the original checkpoint structure was removed when the wall came down (it can be seen in the open-air exhibition space of the Allied Museum), the subsequent reconstruction of the famous guard house and sign has become a major tourist attraction and a must-see sight for any visitor to Kreuzberg.
+Though the original checkpoint structure was removed when the Wall came down, it can be still be seen in the open-air exhibition space of the Allied Museum.
+Meanwhile, the subsequent reconstruction of the famous guard house and sign has become a major tourist attraction and a must-see sight for any visitor to Kreuzberg.

 Make your way to German snack bar Curry 36 for the (arguably) best currywurst in Berlin.
-These traditional bratwurst sausages topped with curried ketchup have been a favorite among locals and visitors for more than 30 years, consistently landing on top 10 lists of the best budget food in Berlin.
+These traditional favourite sausages topped with curried ketchup have been a favourite among locals and visitors for more than 30 years, consistently landing on top 10 lists of the best budget food in Berlin.
 Along with its famous currywurst, Curry 36 also serves excellent fries and other typical German street dishes.
 The line can be long, but it moves quickly, and the end result is worth the wait.
 For a tasty, filling, and budget-friendly meal in Kreuzberg, Curry 36 is the way to go.